• Latest

 A landlord or property manager cannot initiate an eviction until the tenant files a lawsuit against them.
 However, the landlord can file a lawsuit against the tenant if the tenant fails to pay rent, damages the rental property, or violates the lease.

-While many laws relating to evictions, the following are some of the most common.
+While many laws relate to evictions, the following are some of the most common.

 Q: How often can you evict a tenant under Georgia law?